Examples

 Constant 2-D Thermodynamics

-2. Configure the bash scripts, examples/run_example.sh and examples/boxmodelcollisions/constthermo2d.sh.
+1. Configure the bash scripts, scripts/levante/examples/build_compile_run_plot.sh and scripts/levante/examples/constthermo2d.sh

 1. Execute the bash script constthermo2d.sh, e.g.